stadium-software/css-utilities/README.md

 All classes are in lower case

-## How to implement
+## How to implement a utility class
+1. First, make sure you have [applied the module](#applying-the-module)

-Find a class you want to add
+2. Find a class you want to add in the list below
+3. Add it to the classes property of a control (in lower case)

 ![Implementing a class on a Control](images/Utils-Implement.png)